List of cases affected by the Kho Jabing case: The acquittal of Ilechukwu Uchechukwu Chukwudi (2 August 2017)

 During a psychiatric evaluation in preparation for the sentencing of Ilechukwu, psychiatrists found that Ilechukwu was suffering from post-traumatic stress disorder (PTSD) at the time of his interrogations and giving his statements to the police.
-The illness was a result of a childhood trauma from Ilechukwu witnessing a massacre at Wukari, Nigeria in 1990, including the Hausa tribe, armed with choppers and cutlasses, attacking Ilechukwu's native tribe (the Igbo tribe), a corpse outside Ilechukwu's mother's shop, and the deaths that happened before Ilechukwu, who was merely five or six years old at that time.
-Dr Jaydip Sarkar from the IMH, one of the four psychiatrists assessing Ilechukwu, said the PTSD was likely to have caused Ilechukwu to lie in the statements he gave to the anti-narcotics officers interviewing him shortly after his arrest.
+The illness was a result of trauma when Ilechukwu witnessed a massacre at Wukari, Taraba State, Nigeria in 1990, where members of the Hausa tribe, armed with choppers and cutlasses, attacked his native tribe, the Igbo tribe.
+A corpse outside his mother's shop and the deaths that happened before him affected Ilechukwu, who was merely five or six years old at that time.
+Dr Jaydip Sarkar from the IMH, one of the four psychiatrists assessing Ilechukwu, said the PTSD was likely to have caused him to lie in the statements he gave to the anti-narcotics officers interviewing him shortly after his arrest.
 In light of this new evidence, Ilechukwu applied to reopen the case, and the Court of Appeal allowed the application and reopen his case on 2 August 2017, ordering the High Court to assess if Ilechukwu was indeed suffering from PTSD during the time of the alleged offence.
 It cited and referred to the case of Kho Jabing (regarding the reopening of his case), stating that from Ilechukwu's case and his new medical evidence, "The present motion is, in our view, such a 'truly exceptional' case because of the unique turn of events.
-It is entirely fortuitous that the IMH report - issued only at the sentencing stage and emanating from the prosecution's request for a psychiatric report - has raised a matter which has a crucial bearing on our decision."
+It is entirely fortuitous that the IMH report – issued only at the sentencing stage and emanating from the prosecution's request for a psychiatric report – has raised a matter which has a crucial bearing on our decision."

 On 5 July 2019, the original trial judge Lee Seiu Kin found that Ilechukwu was indeed suffering from symptoms of PTSD during the recording of his statements.
 On 17 September 2020, after reviewing Ilechukwu's case, a rare five-judge Court of Appeal, by a historic split decision of 4 to 1, overturned Ilechukwu's conviction and acquitted him once again, allowing Ilechukwu, then 34 years old, to walk out of prison a free man nearly 9 years after his arrest.
-Four judges hearing the appeal - Chief Justice Sundaresh Menon, Judges of Appeal Andrew Phang and Judith Prakash, and Senior Judge Chao Hick Tin - consisted of the majority who quashed Ilechukwu's conviction while the fifth and last judge, Judge of Appeal Tay Yong Kwang, was the sole judge who upheld Ilechukwu's conviction.
+Four judges hearing the appeal – Chief Justice Sundaresh Menon, Judges of Appeal Andrew Phang and Judith Prakash, and Senior Judge Chao Hick Tin – consisted of the majority who quashed Ilechukwu's conviction while the fifth and last judge, Judge of Appeal Tay Yong Kwang, was the sole judge who upheld Ilechukwu's conviction.